Home

 Warp Drive

-Perhaps the most striking feature of the original television Enterprise is the warp drive, referred to in the instructions as the "Propulsion Units."
+One of the more striking features of the original television Enterprise is the warp drive, referred to in the instructions as the "Propulsion Units."
 On the big model, the front end of each warp engine was fitted with a ring of colored lights behind a spinning multi-spoked vane covered by a frosted dome.
 It was a simple design that looked great on TV, giving the impression that the Enterprise was generating immense power in some yet undiscovered form.

-The biggest challenge presented by this build was figuring out how to faithfully depict the warp drive effect in a space only seven-eighths of an inch wide.
+The biggest challenge presented by this build was figuring out how to faithfully depict the warp drive effect in a space less than an inch wide.
 I considered animating the warp domes using hobby-size electric motors but nothing was ever built.
 Several options were explored on paper but I decided that the space inside the kit's engine nacelles was just too tight to do what I wanted with the resources that were available.

 Coming up with a workable design for a static warp effect would be easier but not necessarily easy.
 The domes supplied with the kit are too thick and opaque, so they would need to be replaced.
 I played around with different things like Plastruct acrylic domes and the plastic capsules found in gumball machines and after some experimentation, wound up making my own parts.